lucianox777/nfc-ev2-crypto/README.md

-# NTAG424 EV2 cryptography example
+# NTAG424 EV2/LRP cryptography example

-* `AuthenticateEV2` class to perform authentication with PICC
+* `AuthenticateEV2` - perform authentication with PICC;
-* `CryptoComm` class to sign/encrypt APDUs and validate responses.
+* `CryptoComm` - sign/encrypt APDUs and validate responses;
+* `LRP` - perform CTR mode encryption/decryption or CMACing with Leakage Resilient Primitive.

 This code was written according to the publicly available application note *AN12196 "NTAG 424 DNA and NTAG 424 DNA TagTamper features and hints"*.